niksudan/wp-post-distance-filter/readme.txt

 = Setup =

-Upload the wp-distanceFilter folder to your plugins directory, then activate the plugin in the Plugins menu.
+Upload the <code>wp-post-distance-filter</code> folder to your plugins directory, then activate the plugin in the Plugins menu.
 An options menu should become available beneath Settings.

 = Changing Options =